About

 • showcase feasibility of Arma Reforger for such projects

-• deliver a production-quality bug free experience
+• deliver a production-quality, bug-free experience

 • maintain a well-written codebase to support the project development over several years

-• …and hopefully serve as a foundation to spearhead development of a sequel or similar projects in Arma 4
+• …and hopefully serve as a foundation to spearhead the development of a sequel or similar projects in Arma 4

 Design philosophy